 The Academic Board provides advice to Senate and the Vice-Chancellor on all academic matters, including their relation to the University’s strategic priorities and policies, the conditions of appointment and employment of academic staff, the approval of new and revised courses and the maintenance of academic standards.

-The Vice-Chancellor chairs the Senior Executive Group (SEG), a management decision-making body including the deans of faculty.
-SEG is representative of the diverse academic and administrative communities in the University and is accountable to Senate for the academic and financial health of the University.
+The Vice-Chancellor chairs the Senior Executive Group (SEG), a management decision-making body that includes the faculty deans.
+SEG is representative of the University’s diverse academic and administrative communities and is accountable to Senate for the University’s academic and financial health.